rileydoneil/Bootcamp_ORM_ECommerce/README.md

 - `DB_PASSWORD=[your mysql password]`
 - `DB_NAME=[the name of the database]`
 - `PORT=[the port you want to use for the server]`

+(Optional) if npm is installed, run `npm run seed` to seed the database.

+if npm is installed, run `npm i` to quicklty download all appropriate packages.

 ## Usage